Discover the career path of George Lucas, from the first major opportunity to industry-changing achievements.

 On June 24, 2008, George Lucas testified before the United States House of Representatives subcommittee on Telecommunications and the Internet as the head of his Foundation to advocate for a free wireless broadband educational network.

-In 2008, George Lucas collaborated with Jeff Nathanson on the film Indiana Jones and the Kingdom of the Crystal Skull, directed by Steven Spielberg.
-Also in 2008, Lucas created and served as executive producer for Star Wars: The Clone Wars, an animated series on Cartoon Network.
+In 2008, Lucas collaborated with Jeff Nathanson on Indiana Jones and the Kingdom of the Crystal Skull.
+Also in 2008, Lucas served as creator and executive producer for Star Wars: The Clone Wars, which premiered with a feature film.

-In January 2012, George Lucas announced his retirement from producing large blockbuster films, and instead would re-focus his career on smaller, independently budgeted features.
+In January 2012, George Lucas announced his retirement from producing large blockbuster films, shifting his focus to smaller, independently budgeted features.

-In June 2012, it was announced that Kathleen Kennedy was appointed as co-chair of Lucasfilm Ltd, and would eventually succeed Lucas as the company's sole leader.
+In June 2012, Kathleen Kennedy was appointed as co-chair of Lucasfilm Ltd., and would eventually succeed George Lucas as the company's sole leader.
+Following the sale of Lucasfilm to Disney, Lucas became Disney's second-largest single shareholder.

-In 2012, George Lucas self-funded and served as executive producer for Red Tails, a war film about the Tuskegee Airmen during World War II.
-He also took over directing of reshoots while director Anthony Hemingway worked on other projects.
+In 2012, George Lucas self-funded and served as executive producer for the film Red Tails.
+He also took over directing reshoots while director Anthony Hemingway worked on other projects.

-In 2012, George Lucas sold Lucasfilm to The Walt Disney Company for $4.05 billion, intending to donate the majority of the proceeds to charity.
+In 2012, George Lucas sold Lucasfilm to The Walt Disney Company for $4.05 billion, with plans to donate the majority of the proceeds to philanthropic endeavors.

-In June 2013, George Lucas was considering establishing the Lucas Cultural Arts Museum in San Francisco, to display his collection of illustrations and pop art.
+In June 2013, George Lucas considered establishing the Lucas Cultural Arts Museum in San Francisco to display his collection of illustrations and pop art.

 In July 2013, George Lucas was awarded the National Medal of Arts by President Barack Obama for his contributions to American cinema.